On the Number of 2-Hooks and 3-Hooks of Integer Partitions: Nuts Bolts

 Fix an integer $t$.
 A partition which does not contain any $t$-hooks is called a \emph{$t$-core}.
 We may construct a $t$-core $\tilde{\lambda}$ from an arbitrary partition $\lambda$ by removing rim $t$-hooks from the Ferrers-Young diagram of $\lambda$.
 Moreover, this $t$-core is unique.
 To this end, \cite{GarvanKimStanton} describe an algorithm for finding both the core and quotient of a partition by systematically removing rim-hooks from $\lambda$ to build a $t$-quotient and arrive at the $t$-core of a partition.

 The following is a well-known bijection which identifies a partition with its $t$-core and a $t$-tuple of partitions called its $t$-quotient.
 In particular, let $P$ denote the space of all partitions, $c_t(P)$ all $t$-core partitions, and $q_t(P)$ the space of $t$-quotients, which is isomorphic to the direct product of $t$ copies of $P$.
-As described by Garvan, Kim, and Stanton, there is a bijection $\varphi\colon P \to c_t(P) \times q_t(P)$ given by
+Then the bijection $\varphi\colon P \to c_t(P) \times q_t(P)$ is given by

 In particular, we have